 Ensure accountability and cross-functional alignment across the enterprise

 While some roles may not need significant changes, others may change dramatically during the migration to true omnichannel.
 Buyers and planners need to think about each commerce channel when they assort.
 Considerations include:

 - What will interactions look like across the selling vehicles?

 - How do inventory plans need to change?

 - Do other organizations like supply chain need to be involved in those decisions?

 Also, other tweaks in metrics and KPIs may require emphasis and clarity and, in some cases, new definitions.
 Where sales truly originate from may be ‘fuzzy’ and focus on holistic growth is critical.
 Customer service in the store must also be a focus point, but new services may make it seem like associates must now spend an inordinate amount of time picking and packaging for BOPIS or ship-from-store orders.
 These additional responsibilities and the corresponding behaviors must be carefully designed to incorporate how in-store customers are handled during new omnichannel activities.
 Further, such behaviors need to be included in learning materials.

 As your needs and processes are defined, ensure everyone understands their role; communicate clearly and at multiple levels.
 Traditional mindsets will likely need to be challenged and bent.
 Silos must be broken down to ensure transparency and alignment and to facilitate required collaboration between functions that may not be used to the frequency of required communication and newly integrated processes.

 Please click here to read the full point of view.
-For related Parker Avery thought leadership and case studies, we invite you to read the following:
+For other Parker Avery thought leadership, please visit our Insights page.